List of The Simpsons guest stars (seasons 21–present)

 Actor Phil Hartman, who died in 1998, was the most recurring male guest actor on the show, appearing 52 times.

 In addition to the show's regular cast of voice actors, celebrity guest stars have been a staple of The Simpsons, an American animated television sitcom created by Matt Groening for the Fox Broadcasting Company, since its first season.
 The Simpsons focuses on the eponymous family, which consists of Homer, Marge, Bart, Lisa and Maggie.
 The family was initially conceived by Groening for a series of animated shorts, which originally aired as a part of The Tracey Ullman Show between 1987 and 1989.
 The shorts were developed into a half-hour prime time series which began in December 1989.
-The series' 37th season premiered on September 28, 2025, and 797 episodes of The Simpsons have aired.
+The series' 37th season premiered on September 28, 2025, and 809 episodes of The Simpsons have aired.
 A feature film adaptation of the series called The Simpsons Movie, was released in 2007.

 Guest voices have come from a wide range of professions, including actors, athletes, authors, musicians, artists, politicians and scientists.
 In the show's early years most guest stars voiced original characters, but as the show has continued the number of those appearing as themselves has increased.

 The first credited guest star was Marcia Wallace who appeared in "Bart the Genius" in her first stint as Bart's teacher Edna Krabappel.
 Singer Tony Bennett was the first guest star to appear as himself, appearing briefly in the season two episode "Dancin' Homer".
 Several guest stars have featured as recurring characters on the show, including Phil Hartman, Joe Mantegna and Kelsey Grammer.
 After Wallace, Hartman made the most appearances, guest starring 52 times.
-Mantegna has appeared over forty times, Maurice LaMarche has appeared thirty times, Grammer, Jon Lovitz and Frank Welker have appeared twenty times or more; Albert Brooks, Glenn Close and Jackie Mason have appeared ten or more times, while Michael Dees, Dana Gould, Terry W. Greene, Valerie Harper, Jan Hooks, Jane Kaczmarek, Stacy Keach, Kipp Lennon, J. K. Simmons, Sally Stevens, George Takei and Michael York have made over five appearances.
+Mantegna has appeared over forty times, Maurice LaMarche has appeared over thirty times, Grammer, Jon Lovitz and Frank Welker have appeared twenty times or more; Albert Brooks, Glenn Close and Jackie Mason have appeared ten or more times, while Michael Dees, Dana Gould, Terry W. Greene, Valerie Harper, Jan Hooks, Jane Kaczmarek, Stacy Keach, Kipp Lennon, J. K. Simmons, Sally Stevens, George Takei and Michael York have made over five appearances.

 Three guest stars, Ricky Gervais, Seth Rogen and Pete Holmes, earned writing credits for the episodes in which they appeared.
 Grammer, Mason and three-time guest star Anne Hathaway all won the Primetime Emmy Award for Outstanding Voice-Over Performance for guest voice roles on the show.
 The show was awarded the Guinness World Record for "Most Guest Stars Featured in a TV Series" in 2010.
-As of November 16, 2025, there have been 1045 guest stars on the show, with this figure rising to 1048 if The Simpsons Movie is included.
+As of August 26, 2026, there have been 1082 guest stars on the show, (Note: This figure counts the members of bands with speaking roles separately.
+Bands who merely perform a song are counted as one because there is no confirmation of which of the band's members performed on their appearance.) with this figure rising to 1085 if The Simpsons Movie is included.